IRS Forms

 Box b, Address

 Use your current mailing address.
-If you moved, file Form 8822 so your CP01A reaches you in December or January without delay.
+If you moved, file Form 8822 so your CP01A reaches you in early January without delay.
 If you must use a private carrier, the Fresno street address is required.

 Box c, Dependent